Legislation comes after recent Notice to Air Missions system failure grounded flights nationwide

 The NOTAM Improvement Act is led in the House by Representative Pete Stauber

-WASHINGTON - U.S. Senators Amy Klobuchar (D-MN), Jerry Moran (R-KS) and Shelley Moore Capito (R-WV) announced that the Senate Commerce Committee passed their bipartisan legislation to help prevent Federal Aviation Administration (FAA) system outages.
+WASHINGTON - Following a recent U.S. Notices to Air Missions (NOTAM) system outage that grounded flights nationwide, U.S. Senators Amy Klobuchar (D-MN), Jerry Moran (R-KS) and Shelley Moore Capito (R-WV) introduced bipartisan legislation to help prevent Federal Aviation Administration (FAA) system outages.
 The NOTAM Improvement Act would require the FAA to establish a task force to strengthen the resiliency and cybersecurity of the NOTAM system, which alerts pilots of safety and location hazards on flight routes.
-This bill follows a recent NOTAM system outage in January that grounded flights nationwide.
-Companion legislation led by Representative Pete Stauber (R-MN) passed the House of Representatives in January by a strong bipartisan vote of 424-4.
+Representative Pete Stauber (R-MN) introduced companion legislation in the House of Representatives earlier this month.

-“The complete failure of the FAA’s NOTAM system stranded millions of Americans and was a warning of the need to strengthen and modernize our air travel system,” said Moran.
-“The FAA has a responsibility to make certain air travel in our country is as safe and efficient as possible.
-Moving this legislation forward is an important step to help meet the demands of 21st-century travel and prevent a similar failure in the future.”
+“The FAA has a responsibility to make certain air travel in the U.S. is as safe and efficient as possible,” said Moran.
+“The complete failure of the NOTAM system stranded millions of Americans and was a warning of the need to strengthen and modernize our air travel system.
+This legislation will help meet the demands of 21st century travel and help prevent a similar failure in the future.”

-“The NOTAM system failures earlier this year stressed the urgent need to upgrade the program to ensure the safety of pilots, their crews and passengers,” said Stauber.
-“I’ve heard from many pilots over the years about the vulnerabilities of the NOTAM system and my bill to address this passed the House with bipartisan support the last three Congresses.
-I am grateful that the Senate Commerce Committee took action and we are one more step closer to the NOTAM Improvement Act becoming law.”
+“Failures of the NOTAM system earlier this month stressed the need to upgrade the program to ensure the safety of pilots, their crews and passengers,” said Stauber.
+“I’ve heard from many pilots over the years about the vulnerabilities of the NOTAM system and my bill to address this has passed the House with bipartisan support the last two Congresses.
+My hope is that the Senate also passes this important legislation to help ensure another NOTAM system failure does not occur."

 The task force would be composed of representatives from air carriers, airports, and airline pilot, aircraft dispatcher, and FAA personnel unions, as well as aviation safety and cybersecurity experts.

-In January, Klobuchar and Moran spoke with FAA Acting Administrator Billy Nolen following the NOTAM system failure to discuss his agency’s efforts to identify the factors behind the system outage that grounded all flights nationwide and prevent similar breakdowns from happening again.
+Earlier this month, Klobuchar and Moran spoke with FAA Acting Administrator Billy Nolen following the NOTAM system failure to discuss his agency’s efforts to identify the factors behind the system outage and prevent similar breakdowns from happening again.